 415.4.
-An effect that changes the text of a spell or permanent can't change a proper noun (such as a card name or creature type), even if that proper noun contains a word or a series of letters which is the same as a Magic color word or basic land type.
+An effect that changes the text of a spell or permanent only changes words that are of the correct type (for example, a Magic color word being used as a color word, a land type word used as a land type, or a creature type word used as a creature type).
+The effect can't change a proper noun, such as a card name, even if that proper noun contains a word or a series of letters that is the same as a Magic color word, basic land type, or creature type.